Oberheim/Oberheim.github.io/_posts/2015-08-05-are-you-still-commenting-your-code.markdown

 Not only do we now have a reusable method for reversing strings, there is also no doubt what the code is doing.

 #Techniques to replace comments
-I digged up some code I myself wrote a few years ago which we can analyze for this purpose.
+I digged up some code I myself wrote a few years ago (it was actually written in objective-c for an iPhone application, but I rewrote it as C# now to save horizontal space) which we can analyze for this purpose.

-{% highlight objective-c %}
+{% highlight c# %}

-    - (void)locationManager:(CLLocationManager *)manager didUpdateToLocation:(CLLocation *)newLocation fromLocation:(CLLocation *)oldLocation {
+    public void didUpdateLocation(Location newLocation, Location oldLocation)
+    {

-        //Check if the horisontal accuracy indicates an invalid measurement if(newLocation.horizontalAccuracy < 0) {
+        //Check if the horisontal accuracy indicates an invalid measurement if(newLocation.horizontalAccuracy < 0)
+        {
             return;
         }

-        //Test the measurement to see if it is more accurate than the previous measurement if(self.bestEffortAtLocation == nil || self.bestEffortAtLocation.horizontalAccuracy > newLocation.horizontalAccuracy) {
+        //Test the measurement to see if it is more accurate than the previous measurement if(BestEffortAtLocation == null || BestEffortAtLocation.horizontalAccuracy > newLocation.horizontalAccuracy) {
             //Store location as best effort
-            self.bestEffortAtLocation = newLocation;
+            bestEffortAtLocation = newLocation;
-            //Test the measurement to see if it meets the desired accuracy if(newLocation.horizontalAccuracy <= self.locationManager.desiredAccuracy) {
+            //Test the measurement to see if it meets the desired accuracy if(newLocation.horizontalAccuracy <= LocationManager.desiredAccuracy)
+            {
-                //We have a measurement that meets our requirements and can stop updating the location (to save battery) [self.locationManager stopUpdatingLocation];
+                //We have a measurement that meets our requirements and can stop updating the location LocationManager.StopUpdatingLocation();
-                [NSObject cancelPreviousPerformRequestsWithTarget:self selector:@selector(stopUpdatingLocation:) object:nil];

-                NSDictionary *dict = [NSDictionary dictionaryWithObject:newLocation forKey:@"LOCATION"];
-                [[NSNotificationCenter defaultCenter] postNotificationName:@"locationFound" object:self userInfo:dict];
+                CurrentLocation = newLocation;
+                PostNotification(Event.LocationFound)
             }
         }
     }